Staff Fellow — Division of Microbiology

 Seong-Jae Kim, Ph.D.

-Dr. Seong-Jae (Peter) Kim is currently a research microbiologist staff fellow at NCTR.
-Dr. Kim graduated from Chungbuk National University, Republic of Korea.
-He received his master’s degree in microbiology from Chungbuk National University in 1994 and later completed his Ph.D. in microbiology in 1999.
+Dr. Seong-Jae (Peter) Kim is currently a research microbiologist staff fellow at FDA’s National Center for Toxicological Research (NCTR).
+Dr. Kim graduated from Chungbuk National University, Republic of Korea, where he received a master’s degree in microbiology and a Ph.D. in microbiology.
 He worked as a postdoctoral researcher at the Korea Research Institute of Bioscience and Biotechnology.
 Dr. Kim was the recipient of the Postdoctoral Research Fellowship, funded by the Korea Science and Engineering Foundation.
-Since joining NCTR in 2000, he has been involved in projects in environmental biotechnology, food safety, and intestinal microbiome and host interactions.
+Since joining NCTR in 2000, he has been involved in projects in environmental biotechnology, food safety, intestinal microbiome and host interactions, and detection of microbial contaminants in FDA-regulated products.
 He was recognized with the “NCTR Outstanding Service Award” in 2008.

-Dr. Kim’s research focuses on the bacterial biodegradation of polycyclic aromatic hydrocarbons (PAHs) with special emphasis on high-molecular-weight PAHs with four or more fused aromatic benzene rings.
+Dr. Kim’s research initially focused on the bacterial biodegradation of polycyclic aromatic hydrocarbons (PAHs) with special emphasis on high-molecular-weight PAHs with four or more fused aromatic benzene rings.
 PAHs are one of the largest classes of compounds that consist of more than 200 chemicals with two or more benzene rings.
-They usually occur naturally, but can be formed by incomplete combustion or pyrolysis of organic chemicals, including coal, oil, gas, wood, garbage, and tobacco.
 These compounds have been identified to have carcinogenic, genotoxic, and mutagenic effects on experimental animals and have been implicated in different types of human cancers — mainly breast, lung, and colon cancers.
-It is known that PAHs and their metabolites bind to DNA and can induce mutation.
-It has also been reported that PAHs may act as ligands to the human aryl hydrocarbon receptor, which plays a central role in the toxic response to specific aromatic hydrocarbons in the intestine enterocytes and liver hepatocytes.
 Human exposure to carcinogenic PAH can occur by food intake, cigarette smoke, smoke from the burning of fossil fuels, and by occupational exposure.
 While the PAH carcinogenicity has long been suspected, studies elucidating biodegradation pathway have been lacking.
-Dr. Kim has been conducting researches on the metabolism of PAHs in microorganisms using metabolic, genomic, and proteomic approaches.
-Understanding of PAH metabolism and its degradative pathway is important in that it provides the FDA with fundamental information on the fate of carcinogenic PAHs in the environments and humans.
-Investigation of microbial biotransformation not only reveals the pathways by which some of these compounds are transformed to harmful metabolites, but also increases our understanding of conversion of these compounds by parallel pathways performed by mammalian enzymes which impact human health.
+Dr. Kim’s research has shown some of the mechanisms in the metabolism of PAHs in microorganisms using metabolic, genomic, and proteomic approaches.
+In particular, he and his team for the first time elucidated complete degradation pathways of low-molecular-weight PAH, pyrene and fluoranthene.
+Understanding of PAH metabolism and its degradative pathway is important in that it provides the FDA with fundamental information on the fate of carcinogenic PAHs in the environment and humans.

 Professional Societies/National and International Groups